As a new mom, you may or may not know about the true cost of raising your little Your Baby .

 Converting your home into a child friendly space with play and nap areas as well as a dedicated station to change diapers, might cost you some money.

-You will be billed directly, or via your insurance, for everything from giving birth, to your epidural during delivery, and #baby ’s vaccinations for years after.
+You will be billed directly, or via your insurance, for everything from giving birth, to your epidural during delivery, and Your Baby ’s vaccinations for years after.
 If you have insurance, check which of these costs are covered.

 Unpaid maternity leave

-At the early stages, you may not be able to go to work because of #baby .
+At the early stages, you may not be able to go to work because of Your Baby .
 Be sure to check with your employer about your maternity leave benefits.
 Then calculate how much money you need to support your new way to life.